 Possible Reasons:

 • Uneven Heat Distribution: Often caused by hot spots in your oven.
+See our Baking Tips for more information.

 • Inconsistent Batter Distribution: Unevenly filling your cupcake liners can lead to uneven results.